knalum/react-minimalistic-gantt/README.md

 - itemRowHeight: number for adjusting row height for item rows
 - showItemNames: boolean for showing names on gantt items

-### Task
+### Items

-Tasks are items in the gantt chart.
+Items are shown in the gantt chart.

-Tasks with equal rowId are placed on the same row.
+Items with equal rowId are placed on the same row.

 ### License